Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-\paragraph{(1) Size of the ceiling edge set.} The set $S$ consists of ceiling-adjacent edges.
-Since each index level contains at most $w$ vertices and there are $h$ index levels, we have

-\paragraph{(2) Traversal of index-succedent vertices.} For each ceiling edge $e=(u,v) \in S$, the algorithm explores index-succedent vertices of $v$.
-Across all index levels, the total number of such vertices is bounded by $O(h)$.
+\begin{proof} The algorithm's complexity is determined by the following stages: \paragraph{(1) Traversal of index-succedent vertices.} For a given ceiling edge $e=(u,v)$, the algorithm explores the index-succedent chain starting from $v$.
+Since the height of the graph is $h$, the total number of reached vertices $w$ through folding and succedent transitions is bounded by $\bigO(h)$.

-\paragraph{(3) Incoming edge enumeration.} For each visited vertex $w_v$ satisfying $\nextIndex(w_v)= (u)$, the algorithm inspects all incoming edges of $w_v$.
-The in-degree of any vertex is bounded by $O(h)$, yielding a total of $O(h)$ candidate edges per vertex.
+\paragraph{(2) Incoming edge enumeration.} For each vertex reached in the traversal (up to $\bigO(h)$ vertices), the algorithm inspects its incoming edges to identify candidate previous edges.
+Since the maximum in-degree in the computation graph is $\bigO(h)$, the total number of candidate incoming edges $E_t$ to be verified is at most $\bigO(h^2)$.

-\paragraph{(4) Path-adjacency verification.} Each candidate incoming edge is filtered by \textproc{FilterWithPathForward}, which verifies ceiling adjacency by checking the existence of a forward path in $H$.
+\paragraph{(3) Path-adjacency verification.} Each candidate edge in $E_t$ is verified using \textproc{FilterWithPathForward()}, which checks for a valid forward path in $H$.
+This procedure takes $\bigO(w h^3 \log(wh))$ time per candidate according to \cref{sublem:runningtime_filter_forward}.